mackowin/temperature_calculator/README.md

 ## General Info ##
 One of the projects in Web Development path.
-Build a simple calcultaor to convert temperature between Celcius, Kelvin and Fahrenheit.
+Build a simple calculator to convert temperature between Celcius, Kelvin and Fahrenheit.

 ## Technologies Used ##
 * HTML